 To View a Current Listing of Staff/Faculty Employment Opportunities at MSU Click here.

-Development and implementation of a dynamic residence life program appropriate for an upper-class apartment community; coordinates and promotes programs providing leadership development opportunities for students participating in student governance within the complex; assists in selection and training of RA staff.
-Serves as hearing officer for student discipline cases involving policy and procedure violations; mediation between apartment residents.
+Development and implementation of a dynamic residence life program; coordinates and promotes programs providing leadership development opportunities for students participating in student governance within the complex; assists in selection and training of RA staff.
+Serves as hearing officer for student conduct cases involving policy and procedure violations; mediation between apartment residents.
 Coordinates area programming that meets the developmental needs of the residents.
-Establishes and maintains a residence atmosphere conducive to the academic and personal growth of the residents.
+Establishes and maintains an atmosphere conducive to the academic and personal growth of the residents.

-Three yearís experience in residence life, preferably in an apartment setting; experience in mediation, discipline, programming, leasing, and familiarity with maintenance issues in a residential apartment setting.
+Three years of experience in residence life; experience in mediation, student conduct, programming, and familiarity with maintenance issues in a residential housing setting.

-Bachelorís degree (masterís preferred) in college student personnel, counseling, business, or related field.
+Bachelor's degree (master's preferred) in college student personnel, counseling, business, or related field.

 Must have the ability to teach, direct, guide and mediate; a participatory management style; and counseling skills for a wide range of student and staff concerns.
 Must also be able to identify and organize tasks, prioritize duties, and effectively complete the many components of the job; have the ability to work under pressure and uneven time constraints; and the sensitivity and skill to work with a diverse student and employee population.
-Must have good interpersonal skills and be able to communicate clearly and effectively in writing and verbally. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.
+Must have good interpersonal skills and be able to communicate clearly and effectively in writing and verbally.
+Serves as Campus Security Authority as outlined by the Clery Act. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.